aaaaaa123456789/libplum/docs/functions.md

 - `PLUM_ERR_UNDEFINED_PALETTE`: the image doesn't use [indexed-color mode][image] at all (i.e., it doesn't have a palette to begin with).

+Note that the function will _not_ fail with a `PLUM_ERR_INVALID_COLOR_INDEX` error if there is an invalid color index, since one of this function's purposes is to obtain a new value for the `max_palette_index` member of the image's data.

 * * *